fac-31/commons-traybake/docs/low-tech-project-description.md

 ## What You'll Actually See

+**Current Status**: You can currently test the chunking strategies directly using command-line tools that process real parliamentary debates and show detailed comparisons.
+A web interface is planned for the next phase.

-Imagine you visit our website and type in: "What is the government's position on NHS privatisation?"
+When the web interface is complete, you'll be able to type in: "What is the government's position on NHS privatisation?"

 You'll see **four different answers** displayed side by side, each one pulled from a different version of the same parliamentary debates.

 You might find that: